Joe-Degs/software-machines/README.md

 processes use.
 - There are a few types of stacks.
 We have the `spaghetti/cactus stack` and the `array stack`(regular linux process stack)
-- The stack is fixed array of memory, can be grown and shrinked and has a program counter that is an offset into the array.
+- The stack is a fixed array of memory, can be grown and shrinked and has a program counter that is an offset into the array.
 - Whereas the array stack is just one contigous chunk, the cactus/spaghetti stack is list of memory cells linked together, basically a linked list.
 It is